Skip to main content

 The family hierarchy

 WikiParfum organizes fragrances into primary families (broad olfactive categories) and subfamilies (more specific character descriptions).
-Each perfume is classified with up to three levels:
+Each perfume is classified with up to two levels:

 LevelFieldDescription

-PrimaryfamilyThe dominant olfactive character (e.g., Floral, Woody, Oriental)
+PrimaryfamilyThe dominant olfactive character (e.g., Floral, Woody, Ambery)

 SecondarysecondaryFamilyA complementary olfactive dimension

-Each level includes an intensity value (family_intensity, secondary_family_intensity, tertiary_family_intensity) that indicates how strongly that family character is expressed in the fragrance.
+Each level includes an intensity value (family_intensity, secondary_family_intensity) that indicates how strongly that family character is expressed in the fragrance.

 Browsing the family tree